solie75/Obsidian/STUDY/English/Word/Computer_Science_Term.md

 **Compiler** is program that reads source code and produces a stand-alone executable program that can then be run.

 **Interpreter** is a program that directly executes the instructions in the source code without requiring them to be compiled into an executable first.

+Query is a request for data or information from a datavase table or combination of table.